 St. Jude Riata lawsuits filed in courts throughout the United States allege that the manufacturer failed to manufacture the Riata lead consistent with the FDA approved processes, creating a defective product.

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential claims on the basis of the following allegations:
+The lawyers at Saiontz & Kirk, P.A. are previously reviewed potential claims on the basis of the following allegations:

 - St. Jude Riata leads feature inconsistent insulation diameters, which can lead to problems with abrasion at thinner insulation sites.